-George T Whitesides, CEO and President
+George T Whitesides, CEO

-Prior to his role at NASA, Whitesides served as Executive Director of the National Space Society (NSS).
-NSS is a space policy and advocacy group that was founded by Apollo program leader Wernher von Braun and the journalist Hugh Downs.
+Prior to his role at NASA, George served as Executive Director of the National Space Society (NSS), a space policy and advocacy group that was founded by Apollo program leader Wernher von Braun and the journalist Hugh Downs.

 Stephen Attenborough, Commercial Director

-Stephen Attenborough is the Commercial Director for Virgin Galactic, joining the company as its first full time employee in 2004, with responsibility for laying the commercial foundations and framework for the organization, including spearheading ongoing sales, business development marketing, PR, promotional and customer retention initiatives.
+Stephen Attenborough is the Commercial Director for Virgin Galactic, joining the company as its first full time employee in 2004, with responsibility for laying the commercial foundations and framework for the organization, including spearheading ongoing sales, business development, marketing, public relations, licensing, partnerships and customer retention initiatives.
+Stephen is a regular speaker at numerous industry and other conferences and events on behalf of Virgin Galactic.

-Prior to Galactic, Stephen worked for Gartmore Investment Management plc, a major London based investment management firm, where he performed a number of management and senior management for more than 15 years.
+Prior to joining Virgin Galactic, Stephen worked for Gartmore Investment Management, a major London-based investment management firm, where he performed a number of management and senior management activities for more than 15 years.
 The roles undertaken over the period focused on the company’s relationship with sophisticated institutional and high net worth clients and prospective clients.
-Stephen is a regular speaker at numerous industry and other conferences on behalf of Virgin Galactic.

 Marc Holzapfel, Senior Vice President & General Counsel